 Jeff didn’t have that many fears.
 His confidence allowed him to take risks and his consistent and constant belief in the inherent goodness of others allowed him to trust people completely.
 But, as cancer ravaged Jeff’s body and as he fought against all odds to survive, he looked at his father and said, “Dad, I’m scared.”

 We tried to keep the tears outside of Jeff’s hospital room, so when he said those words to his dad, I had to slip out and have a good cry.
-Alan, or “Big Al,” as he is known by friends and family, held Jeff and – though I didn’t hear what they said to each other – Jeff showed no more fear.
+Alan, or “Big Al,” as he is known by friends and family, held Jeff, and – though I didn’t hear what they said to each other – Jeff showed no more fear.

 Jeff had a few other things that he needed to say and do before he left us.
 From his hospital bed, he held my hand and told me that I was his person and that he wanted to spend the rest of his life with me.
 He said that marrying me would give him one more thing to fight for, and he gave me a beautiful family ring.

-The emotion of the moment took a lot out of his tired body, but he held me and he said he wanted me to sit with him for a while so that he could soak in the moment.
+The emotion of the moment took a lot out of his tired body, but he held me and he said he wanted me to sit with him for a while so that he could soak up the moment.
 I, too, soaked up some of the final lucid moments of our immortal love.

 Jeff didn’t have very many lucid moments left but, later that day, in a voice growing weaker by the minute, he strongly stated that he was very concerned that he hadn’t had a chance to speak with my dad before he proposed.
 That moment is the one that finally made me burst into tears in the hospital room.